Please see our Entry Requirements page for general entry requirement guidance.

-What will I study?Psychology is the scientific study of mind and behaviour, attempting to explain a wide range of behaviours from human depression to causes of aggression.
+Psychology is the scientific study of mind and behaviour, attempting to explain a wide range of behaviours from clinical depression to causes of addiction.

-If you are taking a ‘science’ route with your A Levels it goes well with Biology and Maths.
-If you are taking a ‘humanities’ route for your A Levels it goes well with Sociology.
+If you are taking a ‘science’ route with your A Levels, it goes well with Biology and Maths.
+If you are taking a ‘humanities’ route for your A Levels, it goes well with Sociology.

 Please note that you will be required to understand and apply basic mathematical principles in the exam, such as ratios, fractions, means, basic statistics, drawing graphs and tables.
 You will also be performing and writing up your own scientific research.
 The scientific aspects of the course examine the brain and the nervous system, so a willingness to learn and apply biological principles is also required.

-What could it lead to?Psychology is useful for any career that involves working with people (or animals).
+Psychology is useful for any career that involves working with people (or animals).
 Previous students have also gone on to study for a range of degrees including law, medicine, business, sports studies and music.

 Need some help?

 Whilst every effort has been made to ensure the accuracy of the information contained in this webpage, the content is subject to change where necessary.

 - Applied Law National Extended Certificate Level 3